Fowler's toad © Joe Crowley

 Characteristics

 The Fowler’s toad is a large yellow, green or brown toad with a light stripe down the middle of the back and large dark blotches, each of which has three or more “warts.”
 The white belly lacks dark spots.
+Individuals can grow up to 8.5 centimetres in length.
 The call of this toad sounds like a crying baby or a nasal “waaa” and lasts about two to five seconds.
 Listen to the call of the Fowler’s toad (courtesy of Adopt-A-Pond Wetland Conservation Programme).

 Similar Species